How To Clean And Restore Cast Iron Pans

 Spray or wipe the cast iron pans with vegetable oil

 Now you can wipe with vegetable oil, or as in my case, I used a vegetable spray.
-The Lodge book showed using some type of spray stuff so that’s how I seasoned mine.
+The Lodge book showed using some type of spray product, so that’s how I seasoned mine.
+Make sure you spread the oil all over the pan, including the legs, lid handle, and pan handle.
 The next step is to place the cast iron items with the vegetable spray side down.

 Read More of My Articles 7 Must-Have Cast Iron Pieces

-Bake the cast iron for 60 minutes, turn off the oven and let them cool down overnight.
-After this initial seasoning, you should be able to take these camping or use outside and wipe out the residue from your meal while the pan is hot and it is good to go until the next time you use it.
+Bake the cast iron for 60 minutes, turn off the oven, and let them cool down overnight.
+Be careful when handling those hot pans as they come out of the oven.
+After this initial seasoning, you should be able to take these camping or use them outside and wipe out the residue from your meal while the pan is hot and it is good to go until the next time you use it.
+They almost act like they have a non-stick cooking surface when properly seasoned.

 Paper Towels